-They’re pretty hard to ignore, even for Christian families that are trying to coexist with another “reason for the season.”
+They’re pretty hard to ignore, even for Christian families that are trying to coexist with another “haul out the holy,” reason for the season.

 So, she resorts to a special ops operation of a sortie to Santa – the Big Man himself – in person!
 She visits a department store Santa when a neighborhood family invites her along as their guest.

 Department store Santas have probably heard it all in the pleas of panicked kiddies in the thrall of Christmas gift getting.

 But the look on this Santa as Rachel explains her dilemma is priceless – and so human that you cheer for Rachel’s spirit, tenacity, and her desire to be part of something she so desperately wants.

 Rachel is a Christmas decorator nonpareil, as she secretly floods her house Christmas Eve with a flurry of last minute proper welcomes for Santa, all in the trusting hope, he will not pass her by.

 She spares no known gesture, big or small, as even the cookies (latkes pressed into service and re-imagined with chocolate chips pressed in ) and milk with a note for Santa, are placed with great care.

 I am reminded of our Jewish next door neighbors growing up as a kid in New Jersey.
 Every Christmas, my friend, Sharon, would be invited over to help decorate our Christmas tree.
 She came, and had, I think, a good time and a peek at another tradition, other than her own.

 What never occurred to me was whether she had one of her own, though I did enjoy delicious suppers at her home over time.
 We enjoyed each other’s open homes and hearts.